Man dead following police-involved shooting in Fort Lauderdale; 2 officers on administrative leave - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE, FLA.
 (WSVN) - A man suspected of trying to start a fire has died following a confrontation with police outside a warehouse in Fort Lauderdale.

-Around 6:30a.m., Thursday, Fort Lauderdale Police responded to the 5300 block of Northwest 33rd Avenue after receiving a call reporting a fire.
+Fort Lauderdale Police units responded to the 5300 block of Northwest 33rd Avenue after receiving a call reporting a fire, at around 6:30 a.m. on Thursday.

-According to police, when they arrived they found a small rubbish fire and a suspect throwing a explosive devices.
+Fort Lauderdale Police Chief Bill Schultz said officers also spotted the subject.

-“And they also encountered a suspect who was holding incendiary devices,” said Chief Bill Schultz with the police department.
+“And they also encountered a suspect who was holding incendiary devices,” he said.

-At some point during the exchange, officers said they opened fire, killing the suspect.
+At some point during the exchange, officers said they opened fire, killing the subject after he refused to drop the device.

 While the police chief would not specify what kind of incendiary device the suspect was holding, 7News cameras captured a wine bottle with a cloth stuff inside, similar to a Molotov cocktail.

-7Skyforce hovered above the scene, as officers surrounded the warehouse and tapped off the area to being their investigation.
+7Skyforce hovered above the scene as officers surrounded the warehouse and cordoned off the area to being their investigation.

-A shopping cart along with some burned debris was seen on the ground and right next to it was the person’s body.
+A shopping cart along with some burned debris were seen on the ground.
+Right next to the cart was the subject’s body.

-The small rubbish fire was put out and it appears there’s no damage to any nearby structures.
+The small rubbish fire was put out, and it appears no nearby structures suffered any damage.

 People who work nearby said homeless people frequent the area, though officers would not confirm this.